branislavstojkovic70/branislavstojkovic70/README.md

 &nbsp;&nbsp;&nbsp;🫀 &nbsp;Passionate about cryptography, distributed systems, protocol engineering, and building secure, scalable applications

 ## Experience
+### WeDoSoftware (June 2026 - Present)
+Full-stack Software Engineer working on enterprise systems using .NET, React, RavenDB, ElasticSearch, and Azure.
+Involved in backend development, search integration, and cloud deployment within a large-scale enterprise project.
+Collaborating with a team on maintaining and extending existing infrastructure and services.

 ### Curvy Wallet (Apr-June 2026)
 Full-stack Blockchain Developer working on privacy wallet.
 Building and auditing smart contracts using Anchor, Rust, while developing and consulting on backend side.